Nabadwip Bakultala High School

-Nabadwip Bakultala High School is a government-aided higher secondary boys' school situated in Nabadwip, West Bengal, India.
+Nabadwip Bakultala High School is a government sponsored higher secondary boys' school situated in Nabadwip, West Bengal, India.
 This school was established in 1875 during the British Colonial period of India.
-The school now provides classes from V to XII, with Arts, Science, and Commerce streams.
+The school now provides classes from V to XII, subjects from Humanities, Science, and Commerce domains alongwith two Vocational Streams.

 History

 This school was founded primarily with the name 'Nabadwip Banga Vidyalaya' in the year 1875 at another place, where now situated a girls' school namely Nabadwip Bakultala Balika Vidyalaya.
 In those days, the surrounding remained in cheery echoing of children.
-As lessons were started under a Spanish Cheery tree ('বকুল' in Bengali language), it came to be known as 'Bakultala school' by the people.
+As lessons were started under a Spanish Cheery tree ('বকুল' in Bengali language), it came to be known as 'Bakultala School' by the people.

-Every year 3 January is observed as the establishment day of school.
-Though it was a primary school at the time of foundation, now the primary section is not running.
+Every year 3 January is observed as the foundation day of school.
+Though started as a primary school, the primary section was discontinued later.
 It became a high school in 1924.
 The first secretary of the school was Jana Ranjan Roy (1925 - 1928) and the first president was the S.D.O.
 (Ex-officio) of Sadar Subdivision, Nadia (01/01/1925 - 23/12/1966).
+Rajendraprasad Choudhury was the first Headmaster of the school.
 Headmasters Shri Shashibhushan Tarafdar (1924 - 1942) and Shri Nityaniranjan Kabiraj (1942 - 1960) are being remembered greatly in the history of the school.